Lymphoma symptoms

 If you would like to speak to a member of our helpline team about any aspect of lymphoma, contact us for support.

-Speak to a member of your medical team for advice about how to manage symptoms of lymphoma.
+Speak to a member of your medical team for advice about how to manage lymphoma symptoms.
 Depending on the symptom and how it’s affecting you, they might be able to offer tips, treatment, or a referral to another health professional.

-You might also be interested in our information about coping with symptoms of lymphoma; however, check with a member of your medical team whether the approaches outlined are suitable for you.
+You might also be interested in our information about coping with symptoms of lymphoma and about living with and beyond lymphoma.
+However, check with a member of your medical team whether the approaches outlined are suitable for you.

 Contact us if you’d like to speak to a member of our helpline team about any aspect of your lymphoma.